jkehm/kickstarter-analysis/README.md

 - In general, it looks like time of year does not have a big influence on the likelihood a Theater production fails.
 - However, there does seem to be more success in the Summer months, specifically May, June, and July when compared to the winter months.
 ### 2. What can you conclude about the Outcomes based on Goals?
-Based off of the graph, it looks like it is more likely to have a succesful film, if you do not have an overly ambitious goal.
+Based off of the graph, it looks like it is more likely to have a succesful play, if you do not have an overly ambitious goal.
 Past a price range of 20,000 it is actually more likely that the outcome will be a failure.
 Until, 35,000 to 44,999 where the data indicates that you are more likely to be succesful again.
 After that price-range, the Percentage succesful drops off greatly.
 So, for the highest chance of having a succesful project, you should aim to spend Less than 20,000, or between 35,000 and 44,999.
 ### 3. What are some limitations of this dataset?
 -A lot of this data could be more specific.
 For example the "backers_count" could even have a count of Genders.
 Then you could find trends between target audience, or something similar.
 -There's no age data to find a target audience